schwilklab/lab-resources/data-code/data-management.md

 # Backups #

-The linux machines in the lab are backed up daily using rsnapshot.
+The main linux machines in the lab are backed up daily using our rsnapshot scripts.

 # Data management plans required for research proposals #